Cordoba Spain – Exciting history, sights and festivals !

 If you go through one of the doors of La Mezquita, you’ll enter the Patio de Los Naranjos (The Court of Orange Trees).

-The specialty of this garden is that orange trees are planted in symmetrical rows, duplicating the columns within La Mezquita.
+The speciality of this garden is that orange trees are planted in symmetrical rows, duplicating the columns within La Mezquita.

-There is a large fountain flowing its waters peacefully in the center of the court.
+A large fountain is flowing its waters peacefully in the centre of the court.

 And the view of a bell tower, framed by orange trees, is great for photos.

-Cordoba Old Town was claimed the UNESCO World Heritage Site for a reason.
+Cordoba Old Town has claimed the UNESCO World Heritage Site for a reason.

-There are plenty of magnificent historical sites and you can stroll within its narrow streets for hours, feeling a quiet breathe of history in your ears.
+There are plenty of magnificent historical sites, and you can stroll within its narrow streets for hours, feeling a quiet breath of history in your ears.

-The Roman Bridge used to be the main crossing point over the Guadalquivir River and it proved the importance of Cordoba for the region.
+The Roman Bridge used to be the main crossing point over the Guadalquivir River, proving Cordoba’s importance for the region.

 Today, it’s a beautiful historical monument, marked by a triumphal arch at one side and an old fortified gate at the other.

-Take a walk through the majestic narrow Calle de las Flores (Flower Street), with the fascinating cozy square at the end of it and a beautiful view of La Mezquita’s Tower.
+Take a walk through the majestic narrow Calle de las Flores (Flower Street), with the fascinating cosy square at the end of it and a beautiful view of La Mezquita’s Tower.

-Capilla de San Bartolome is a 15-century chapel, maintained by the University of Cordoba, where you will see some really beautiful tiles and vaulting.
+Capilla de San Bartolome is a 15th-century chapel maintained by the University of Cordoba, where you will see some beautiful tiles and vaulting.

 Albolafia Water Mill is a reconstructed Moorish water wheel, the only one remaining in Spain.

-Just 5 minutes away from the main square of Cordoba, there are ruins of ancient Roman temple, Templo Romano, which date back to the 1 st century A.D.
+Just 5 minutes from the main square of Cordoba, there are ruins of the ancient Roman temple Templo Romano, which date back to the 1st century A.D.

-It allows visitors to walk directly through the ruins, as well as see some unique artifacts from the history of the city.
+It allows visitors to walk directly through the ruins and see some unique artefacts from the city’s history.

 Have you ever walked through a street only 72 cm wide?

-Go to Calleja del Panuelo (Handkerchief Alley), located near the Mosque-Cathedral.
+Go to Calleja del Panuelo (Handkerchief Alley) near the Mosque-Cathedral.

 There are also a few places outside the Old Town, which you shouldn’t miss.